MATPOWER/mpsim/CONTRIBUTING.md

 4. **Submit an issue that includes a detailed report.** A good bug report will avoid the need for the developers to track you down for more information.
     - Use an accurate, descriptive title for your issue.
-    - Describe your environment - Matlab or Octave version, OS, etc.
+    - Describe your environment - MATLAB or Octave version, OS, etc.
     - Include a few lines of code or attach a script file that reproduces the bug.
     - Describe the result you got and what you expected.